is8ac/isaacleonard.com/content/bookshelf.md

 ### [Worm](http://parahumans.wordpress.com/)

-by: Wildbow
+by Wildbow

-*Worm* is exceptionally long, ~1,750,000 word, and can be quite violent.
+*Worm* is exceptionally long, ~1,750,000 words, and can be quite violent.
 That said, it is *excellent*, and I at least, have enjoyed it very much.

 ### [To The Stars](https://www.fanfiction.net/s/7406866/1/To-the-Stars)

-By: Hieronym
+by Hieronym

 A hard SF fan fiction of
 [Puella Magi Madoka Magica](https://en.wikipedia.org/wiki/Puella_Magi_Madoka_Magica),